 What is Medical Reimbursement?

 Commercial payers must use standards defined by the U.S. Department of Health and Human Services (HHS) but are largely regulated state-by-state.
-Save for specific national mandates such as reimbursement for childbirth, commercial payers determine their own rules of medical necessity or payment and reimbursement fee schedules.
+Except for specific national mandates such as reimbursement for childbirth, commercial payers determine their own rules of medical necessity or payment and reimbursement fee schedules.
 Federal intermediaries are regulated as contractors by the Centers for Medicare & Medicaid Services (CMS).

 Medicare reimburses physicians and other providers/suppliers for services rendered to Medicare beneficiaries on a fee-for-service (FFS) basis.
 CMS develops fee schedules for physicians, ambulance services, clinical laboratory services and durable medical equipment, prosthetics, orthotics and supplies.